-C. Competing Claimants or Third Party Information Causes Termination attempt to verify the information from the annuitant or payee directly.
+C. Competing Claimants or Third Party Information Causes Termination

+When an individual other than the annuitant or his payee submits information which would cause termination of an annuity, have the field attempt to verify the information from the annuitant or payee directly.
 If the field is able to verify the information, prepare a termination FAST transaction and G-811 if applicable, to stop the next check and release a letter explaining the termination.
 That letter should be released within 30 days of the termination decision and must have AB-25 appeals backing.
 If the field is unable to obtain the information from the annuitant or payee directly, handle the case in the manner described below.